What is a TDU in Texas?

 Throughout the year there may be additional charges to your delivery charges, on March 1 and September 1.
 These changes will be reflected in your electric bill by the Retail Energy Provider.

 Changes to TDU delivery rates will be reflected in your bill, even if you had a fixed-rate plan.
-Whether your rate is bundled together with delivery costs, or whether it is unbundled, whenever the underlying TDU changes their delivery rates, your final electricity rate is subject to change as well to reflect the increase (or decrease).
+Whether your rate is bundled together with delivery costs, or whether it is unbundled, whenever the underlying TDU changes its delivery rates, your final electricity rate is subject to change as well to reflect the increase (or decrease).

 If you have a bundled plan then you may see a new line item reflecting the change, whereas if you have an unbundled plan the delivery rate will simply change to reflect the new rate.